 - The judge may ask the FSO for recommendations.

-- The FSO calculates how much child support should be paid using the Child Support Guidelines.
+- Calculate how much child support should be paid using the Child Support Guidelines.

-- The FSO evaluates whether the parties can come to a full or partial agreement.
+- Evaluate if the parties can come to a full or partial agreement.

-- The FSO, where possible, helps parties come to an agreement covering the issues where they can agree.
+- Helps parties come to an agreement covering the issues where they can agree.
 It writes up those agreements for the parties to sign.

-- The FSO does long term investigations and reports in writing to the court when the judge asks.
+- Long term investigations and reports in writing to the court when the judge asks.